Equivariant instanton homology: Survey of the homology theories

-In Section 6.3 we explain the notion of index filtration for $\widetilde{CI}$, which gives rise to a $\mathbb Z/8 \times \mathbb Z$-graded spectral sequence.
+In Chapter \ref{sec:Floer-filt} we explain the notion of index filtration for $\widetilde{CI}$, which gives rise to a $\mathbb Z/8 \times \mathbb Z$-graded spectral sequence.
 This is not a filtration on $\widetilde{CI}$ in the standard sense, but rather what we call a \emph{periodic filtration}.
-In Section 6.4 we use the idea of periodic filtrations to define the equivariant instanton homology complexes $CI^\bullet$, following the construction of Section \ref{PeriodicMachine}.
+In Chapter \ref{sec:fourflavors} we use the idea of periodic filtrations to define the equivariant instanton homology complexes $CI^\bullet$, following the construction of Chapter \ref{PeriodicMachine}.